dan-leo/masters/thesis/v8/thesis.md

   3GPP TS 24.301 [5]).

 ### T3324 timer

+* The T3324 Timer is reset after a downlink message is received.
+The negative impact on energy savings should be taken into account if downlink data is fragmented.

 * Bits 5 to 1 represent the binary coded timer value.
 Bits 6 to 8 define the timer value unit for the GPRS timer as follows